TeXitoi/keyberon/README.md

 ## The firmware

 The firmware is written in the [rust programming language](https://rust-lang.org).
-It is not (yet) as featurefull, robust and portabel as [QMK](https://github.com/qmk/qmk_firmware).
+It is not (yet) as feature full, robust and portable as [QMK](https://github.com/qmk/qmk_firmware).

 It currently support:
  - Layers when holding a key (aka the fn key).
 When holding multiple layer keys, the numbers add (if you have a layer 1 key and a layer 2 key, when holding the 2 together, the layer 3 will be active).
  - Transparent key, i.e. when on a alternative layer, the key have the same behavior of the default layer.
- - Thange default layer dynamically.
+ - Change default layer dynamically.
- - Multiple keys send on an single keypress.
+ - Multiple keys send on an single key press.
 It allows to have keys for complex shortcut, as a key for copy and paste, for alt tab, or for whatever you want.

 # FAQ